-OpsRamp provides a list of missing patches that you can install in your devices.
+A list of missing patches that you can install in your devices is provided.
 You can create jobs to automate the missing patches process that runs at the scheduled time and date on each device.
-All users added to the missing patch request job receive notifications after the job starts.
+All users added to the missing patch request job get notifications after the job starts.
 You can filter the missing patches using the patch baselines for Windows and Linux devices.

 Select a client from the All Clients list.

 Go to Automation > Jobs > Jobs List and click Create.

 - Job Type: Reason for creating the job.
 For example, you can select Missing Patches Request to create a job to identify the missing patches.

 - Job Name: Unique name for the job process.

 Go to the Job Schedule section and enter:

 Start Date: Start date of the job process.

 Recurrence Pattern: Pattern that you want to run the job.